Why Feedback Cultures Fail — and What Systems Need Instead

 • people are too sensitive

-• managers aren’t skilled enough
+• managers are not skilled enough

 • teams avoid hard conversations

-Sometimes that’s true.
-Often it isn’t.
+Sometimes that is true.
+Often it is not.

 Because feedback cultures usually fail for a deeper reason: